josephmlev/darkRadio/daqAnalysisAndExperiments/teledyne/teledyneInstall/gdrcopy/README.md

 v396.37 are the minimum requirements in order to achieve the full performance.
 GDRCopy works with ealier CUDA and GPU driver versions but the achievable bandwidth is substantially lower.

+If gdrdrv is compiled with the proprietary flavor of NVIDIA driver, GDRCopy does not fully support Linux with the confidential computing (CC) configuration with Intel CPU.
+In particular, it does not functional if `CONFIG_ARCH_HAS_CC_PLATFORM=y` and CC is enabled at runtime.
+However, it works if CC is disabled or `CONFIG_ARCH_HAS_CC_PLATFORM=n`.
+This issue is not applied to AMD CPU.
+To avoid this issue, please compile and load gdrdrv with the opensource flavor of NVIDIA driver.

+To allow the loading of unsupported 3rd party modules in SLE, set `allow_unsupported_modules 1` in /etc/modprobe.d/unsupported-modules.
+After making this change, modules missing the "supported" flag, will be allowed to load.

 ## Bug filing